 Louis Farrkhan’s remarks in support of President Obama might be surprising to some, after he bashed the president for being a Christian in support of gay marriage.
 But Louis Farrkhan’s words make perfect sense to those who understand that you don’t have to worship Obama in order to support him.
-There is a clear difference between holding your president accountable and disliking him.
-Similarly, there is a clear line between supporting your president and agreeing with every decision he makes.

 To some extent, supporting a politician can be like raising a child.
 You know that your black child has obstacles, but you never let those obstacles be a consistent excuse for him not keeping his commitments to you.
 Sure, the teacher might be mean and racist, but that’s no excuse for him to not do his homework.
 Yes, the boy down the street might call him nasty names, but that has nothing to do with whether or not he cleaned his room last night.

 In some ways, some end up treating President Obama like that spoiled child being raised by a parent who feels sorry for him.
 Maybe because the boy doesn’t have a father at home, the mother showers him with Christmas gifts every year, doesn’t make him clean his room and allows him to be lazy.